-The bill would increase the LGA appropriation by \$100 million for aids payable in 2024.
+The bill would increase the LGA appropriation by \$100 million for aids payable in 2024 and 2025.

-For aids payable in 2025 and thereafter, the LGA appropriation would be increased annually by an inflation adjustment.
+For aids payable in 2026 and thereafter, the LGA appropriation would be increased annually by an inflation adjustment.
 The inflation adjustment would be equal to the sum of (1) the percentage increase in the implicit price deflator for state and local government purchases, and (2) the percentage increase in total city population.
 The annual inflation adjustment would not be less than 2.5 percent or more than 5.0 percent.

-The bill would also modify the LGA distribution formulas and increase the city of Mahnomen property tax reimbursement.
+The proposal would also modify the LGA distribution formulas and increase the city of Mahnomen property tax reimbursement.

-• Increasing the appropriation for LGAA would increase state general fund costs by \$100 million in calendar year 2024.
-With annual inflation adjustments, the LGA appropriation increases are estimated at \$127.7 million in calendar year 2025 and \$153.9 million in calendar year 2026.

-- The proposal would also increase the annual property tax reimbursement to the city of Mahnomen by \$160,000. - It is assumed that the permanent increase in aid to cities would reduce property tax levies by a portion of the increase.
+- Increasing the appropriation for LGA to cities would increase state general fund costs by \$100 million in calendar year 2024 and 2025.
+With annual inflation adjustments, the LGA appropriation increase is estimated at \$125.2 million in calendar year 2026. - The proposal would also increase the annual property tax reimbursement to the city of Mahnomen by \$160,000. - It is assumed that the permanent increase in aid to cities would reduce property tax levies by a portion of the increase.
 This would reduce property taxes on all property including homesteads. - The reduced property tax burden would reduce state-paid homeowner property tax refunds and income tax deductions beginning in fiscal year 2025, resulting in a savings to the state general fund. - Because total aid is set to a fixed appropriation level, there would be no state cost associated with the changes in the revenue need formulas.
 However, the revenue need formula changes would shift aid to some cities and away from other cities.